John Graves Simcoe: Military career in the American Revolutionary War

 On 31 August 1778, Lieut.
 Col. Simcoe earned a victory over Daniel Nimham's Native American force serving under the Continental Army as the Stockbridge Militia in the Battle of Kingsbridge (also known as the "Stockbridge Massacre").
 The skirmish had been planned by Simcoe for an earlier ambush by the same unit, and took place in what today is Van Cortlandt Park in the Bronx, New York.
 The battlefield is recognized as the Indian Field there.

 On 26 October 1779, Simcoe and 80 men launched an attack on central New Jersey from southern Staten Island known as Simcoe's Raid, from what is known today as the Conference House, resulting in the burning of Patriot supplies inside a Dutch Reformed Church in Finderne, including hay and grain; the release of Loyalist prisoners from the Somerset County Courthouse; and Simcoe's capture by Armand Tuffin de La Rouërie.
 Simcoe was released at the end of 1779 and rejoined his unit in Virginia.
 He participated in the Raid on Richmond with Benedict Arnold in January 1781 and was involved in a skirmish near Williamsburg and was at the siege of Yorktown.
 He was invalided back to England in December of that year as a lieutenant-colonel, having been promoted in March 1782.

 Simcoe wrote a book on his experiences with the Queen's Rangers, titled A Journal of the Operations of the Royal Queen's Rangers from the end of the year 1777 to the conclusion of the late American War, which was published in 1787.
 He served briefly as Inspector General of Recruitment for the British Army, from 1789 until he departed for Upper Canada two years later.

 Marriage and family

 Simcoe convalesced at the Devon home of his godfather, Admiral Samuel Graves.
 In 1782, Simcoe married Elizabeth Posthuma Gwillim, his godfather's ward.
 Elizabeth was a wealthy heiress who acquired a 5000 acre estate at Honiton in Devon and built Wolford Lodge.
 Wolford was the Simcoe family seat until 1923.

 The Simcoes had five daughters before their posting in Canada.
-Son Francis was born in 1791.
+Their son Francis was born in 1791.
 Their Canadian-born daughter, Katherine, died in infancy in York.
 She is buried in the Victoria Square Memorial Park on Portland Avenue, Toronto.
 Francis returned with his father to England when his tenure expired and joined the army.
 He was killed in an infantry charge during the Peninsular War in 1812.

-Son Henry Addington Simcoe became an English theologian.
+Their other son Henry Addington Simcoe became an English theologian.